joavzmo/investmat2019/CourseOutline.md

 ## 1 - Introduction: mathematical engineering in the industry
   * What is mathematical engineering?
   * What do I do at [DRiV](https://www.driv.com/)?
-  * Transitioning from the Academia to the Industry.
+  * Transitioning from the Academia to the industry.
      * Yearly objectives, performance reviews, development plans.
      * Working with others (other colleagues, other departments, other companies).